grand-stack/grandstack.io/docs/guide-schema.md

 }
 ```

-How do we map the GraphQL type system to the labeled property graph?
+How then do we map the GraphQL type system to the labeled property graph?
 By applying these basic rules:

 1. GraphQL type names become node labels
 2. Fields become node properties